American Motors Corporation: AMC Eagle

-Renault Alliance, Encore & GTA
+Renault Alliance, Encore, and GTA

 The Renault Alliance was the first joint product of the American Motors-Renault partnership.
-Introduced in 1983, the Alliance was a front-wheel-drive Renault 9 compact car slightly restyled for the American market by Dick Teague, mostly to comply with American safety standards, and produced by American Motors at Kenosha.
-The car was badged as a Renault and some cars also carried American Motors badges.
+Introduced in 1983, the Alliance was a front-wheel-drive Renault 9 compact car slightly restyled for the American market by Dick Teague, mainly to comply with American safety standards, and produced by American Motors at Kenosha.
+The car was badged as a Renault, and some cars also carried American Motors badges.
 It was available as a sedan with two or four doors and later as a convertible.
-The hatchback, introduced in 1984 and badged as the Renault Encore, was basically the same as the European Renault 11 model.
-For the final 1987 model year, a higher-performance version of the Alliance 2 door sedan and the convertible was sold as the Renault GTA.
-This version had a Renault two-liter engine that was exclusive to it and not shared with the European Renault 9 and 11 models.
+The hatchback, introduced in 1984 and badged as the Renault Encore, was the same as the European Renault 11 model.

-The new model, introduced at a time of increased interest in small cars, won several awards including Motor Trend Car of the Year.
-Motor Trend declared: "The Alliance may well be the best-assembled first-year car we’ve ever seen.
+The new model, introduced during increased interest in small cars, won several awards, including Motor Trend Car of the Year.
+Motor Trend declared: "The Alliance may well be the best-assembled first-year car we've ever seen.
 Way to go Renault!"
-The Alliance was listed as number one on Car and Driver's list of Ten Best cars for 1983.
+The Alliance was listed as number one on Car and Driver's list of ten best cars for 1983.
 The positive reception and sales of 200,000 Alliances by 1984 was hindered by the availability of only two body styles.
-The Alliance was a European-designed car and not fully suited to U.S. market demands.
-The distribution network was also not well supported, which led to the lower quality delivered by dealerships with "disastrous consequences" for the image of the automobiles, as well as high warranty costs because of quality failings which greatly impacted sales from 1985 to the end of production in 1987.
+The Alliance was a European-designed car that was not fully suited to U.S. market demands.
+The distribution network was also not well supported, which led to the lower quality delivered by dealerships with "disastrous consequences" for the image of the automobiles and high warranty costs because of quality failings, which greatly impacted sales from 1985 to the end of production in 1987.

+After the 1983 model year, American Motors focused entirely on four-wheel drive autos; the company stopped producing rear-wheel-drive cars.
+American Motors facilities were then used to assemble the Renault-branded Alliance and Encore compact and subcompact cars.

+For the final 1987 model year, a higher-performance version of the Alliance 2-door sedan and the convertible was sold as the Renault GTA.
+This version had a Renault two-liter engine that was exclusive to it and not shared with the European Renault 9 and 11 models.
+It was described as "dandy little sports car" and a "pocket rocket" defined as a low-priced "car based on high production economy but with emphasis placed on appearance, performance and handling."

 The Encore models were renamed Alliance Hatchback in 1987.
-Alliance and GTA production ended in June of that year while the Renault 9 and 11 models continued through the 1988 model year in Europe, being replaced by the all-new Renault 19.
+Alliance and GTA production ended in June of that year, while the Renault 9 and 11 models continued through the 1988 model year in Europe, being replaced by the all-new Renault 19.